keeyong/data-engineering-study/pyspark/README.md

 * Spark SQL supports complex types natively
   * Selecting from nested columns: events.select("a.b")
   * Flattening structs: events.select("a.*")
+  * Nesting columns
+  * Nesting all columns
+  * Selecting a single array or map element
+  * Creating a row for each array or map element
+  * Collecting multiple rows into an array
+  * Selecting one field from each item in an array
+  * to_json and from_json

 ## Example Scripts Overview